aiwithsudheer/genaiguide/frameworks/open-fga/README.md

 The system follows this flow:
 1. User submits a question with their user ID
-2. System retrieves relevant document chunks
+2. OpenFGA checks access permissions for available documents
-3. OpenFGA checks access permissions
+3. System retrieves relevant chunks from authorized documents only
-4. Only authorized chunks are used for answer generation
+4. If relevant documents are found, LLM generates the answer using those chunks
-5. LLM generates the final answer
+5. If no authorized documents are found or relevant, appropriate message is returned

 ## Error Handling